-The good news, however, is that one organisation in France has been working to develop accessible tourism in Madagascar and plans to offer a fully accessible circuit along the RN7 from 2016.
-All the hotels on the circuit have built dedicated accessible bungalows or rooms, travel will be in a specially equipped vehicle and circuits in national parks will be offered in Joëlette (a one-wheeled, all-terrain chair held by two people).
-Contact Dominique Dumas (+33 6 63 76 57 91 or +33 4 73 90 88 69, email@example.com) for more information.
+The good news, however, is that one organisation in France has developed a fully accessible circuit along the RN7.
+All the hotels on the circuit have built dedicated accessible bungalows or rooms, travel is in a specially equipped vehicle and circuits in national parks are offered in Joëlette (a one-wheeled, all-terrain chair held by two people).
+Contact Dominique Dumas (+33 6 63 76 57 91; email@example.com) for more information.

-Organisations that provide information on world travel for the mobility impaired include the following:
+Organisations that provide information on world travel for the mobility impaired include:

 - Mobility International USA (www.miusa.org)